PatrickJosh/minecraft-server-telegram-bot/README.md

 4. Open the `bot-config.json` and edit the configuration as follows:
     1. Enter the obtained token.
     2. Enter the RCON password used for your servers.
+    3. Edit the locale, if needed.
+The default is `en-UK`.
+    All possible locales are listed in the `locales` directory.
-    3. Use the `chat_server_map` to set which chats may control which servers.
+    4. Use the `chat_server_map` to set which chats may control which servers.
 Enter the chat id on the left, the server name on the right.
 It must be an n:1 relation, so one chat may control one server, but one server may be controlled by many chats.
        To see how a chat id for a particular chat can be obtained, see